-(b) Athlete and Participant Safety/Risk Management Reporting Form.
-Beyond the obligations described in Section 13.043(a), Covered PersonnelAdult Participants who are adults also have an affirmative duty to report suspected abuse or other misconduct to US Club Soccer, and as may be applicable, the U.S. Center for SafeSport.
-Incidents or allegations which must be reported include, but are not limited to7: arrests for a felony or other crime of violencephysical misconduct; offenses against a child; sexual misconduct7; violations of US Club Soccer's Participant Safety/Risk Management Policies, the SafeSport Code or the MAAPP; or any other act or pattern of behavior which may have or in the future put youth playersParticipants at risk.
+(b) Participant Safety/Risk Management Reporting Form.
+Beyond the obligations described in Section 13.03(a), Adult Participants also have an affirmative duty to report suspected abuse or other misconduct to US Club Soccer, and as may be applicable, the U.S. Center for SafeSport.
+Incidents or allegations which must be reported include, but are not limited to: arrests for a felony or other crime of physical misconduct; offenses against a child; sexual misconduct; violations of US Club Soccer's Participant Safety/Risk Management Policies, the SafeSport Code or the MAAPP; or any other act or pattern of behavior which may have or in the future put Participants at risk.
 Members are encouraged to err on the side of reporting, and allow US Club Soccer to ascertain whether a disqualification from participation or other action is warranted.